-The Importance of Hybrid IT in a Successful AI Strategy
+The importance of hybrid IT in a successful AI strategy

 Historically, people interacted with their infrastructure and data in a LAN or a WAN inside an office building.
-Today, we’re seeing distribution of the workforce and individuals utilizing dynamic 5G access to services and applications that may or may not be cloud-based worldwide.
+Today, we’re seeing the distribution of the workforce and individuals utilizing dynamic 5G access to services and applications that may or may not be cloud-based worldwide.
 Currently, 50% of all user interfaces are being powered by AI.
-Additionally, 90% of enterprises will have an AI architecture and infrastructure deployed by 2023.
+Additionally, 90% of enterprises will have an AI architecture and infrastructure deployed by the end of the year.

 There are several functional challenges to consider when building a roadmap to an AI and an edge strategy.
 Here are four key components to keep in mind.

-Design complexity – Ensure predictable performance that scales quickly
+- Design complexity: Ensure predictable performance that scales quickly

-Connectivity – AI services are becoming more real-time and need broad network capabilities
+- Connectivity: AI services are becoming more real-time and need broad network capabilities

-Data center readiness – Not all data centers are optimized for AI workloads
+- Data center readiness: Not all data centers are optimized for AI workloads

-Escalating costs – Becoming “AI-ready” can be a challenge for CapEx-constrained organizations
+- Escalating costs: Becoming “AI-ready” can be a challenge for CapEx-constrained organizations

-It’s important to think about where and how you’re interacting with infrastructure, where and how you need to make decisions and most importantly, where the data you’re utilizing is being created and how you’re interacting with it.
+It’s important to think about where and how you’re interacting with infrastructure, where and how you need to make decisions, and most importantly, where the data you’re utilizing is being created and how you’re interacting with it.
 As you start to think about those concepts, there are some key components that you should focus on.

 Finally, the geographic distribution of your data is crucial.
-It’s best to address this not with one centralized data center location but with a data center platform that has access to many different markets and a high capacity, interconnected backbone between its facilities.
-Data gravity created in an ecosystem format, and the ability to transfer that data between locations and compute nodes, is essential for a successful data center platform and AI strategy.
+It’s best to address this not with one centralized data center location but with a data center platform that has access to many different markets and a high-capacity, interconnected backbone between its facilities.
+Data gravity created in an ecosystem format and the ability to transfer that data between locations and compute nodes is essential for a successful data center platform and AI strategy.